Observe Mars this autumn as the Red Planet approaches opposition

 Finally, the northern winter solstice occurs at Ls = 270°.

-Mars is getting bright and really easy to pick out in the night sky as it gets close to opposition on 8 December.
+Mars will get bright and easy to pick out in the night sky as it gets close to opposition in January 2025.

 Describe it as a bright, orange light in the sky and let your young astronomers try to find it for themselves.